OwenCochell/PaperMC-Update/README.md

 You can also use these keywords for selecting the build, although using the `current` keyword for build selection is not recommended!

+## Upgrading the Script

+This script has the ability to upgrade itself!
+You can do this by providing the `-u` parameter.

+We do this by checking GitHub for any version changes.
+If there is a change, then we download the new file and replace the currently running script with the new one.
+If we are upgrading, then we will immediately exit after the operation, and no other actions will be done.

+Please note, this upgrade operation is not compatible with prebuilt binaries!
+If you attempt to upgrade a pre-built binary, then the script will print a warning and exit.

 ## Deprecated Command Line Options